-The Oxford Arena (Lions Recreation Centre) located at 70 Waverly Street hosts tournaments, recreation events, skating shows and much more.
+The Oxford Arena (Lions Recreation Centre) located at 70 Waverly Street hosts tournaments, recreation events, skating shows, hockey and much more.

 The week-long Exhibition consists of various activities including a queens' pageant, talent show, various farm animals, 4-H day, different displays and vendors and more.
 Several contests run throughout the week as well as a parade to end off the festivities.
 The Cumberland County Exhibition runs the last week in August.